microsoft/cloudsqlworkshop/cloudsqlworkshop/05_Deploy_AzureSQLMI/readme.md

 ## Next Steps

-In Module 6, you will learn how to explore the capabilities of Azure SQL Managed Instance and to learn how to manage and optimize your deployment using your skills and knowledge of SQL Server while learning new skills with Azure SQL Managed Instance.
+In Module 6, you will learn how to explore the capabilities of Azure SQL Managed Instance and learn how to manage and optimize your deployment using your skills and knowledge of SQL Server while learning new skills with Azure SQL Managed Instance.